 Harold also practiced law in Silicon Valley for twenty years where he worked with entrepreneurs and investors in a variety of industries.
 Harold received a B.S from the United States Military Academy (with distinction), an M.S. from Stanford University, and a J.D. from the University of Michigan Law School (cum laude) where he received the Nadler Award for outstanding work in corporate law.

-Amrit Dhillon is an Associate in Thomvest Asset Management’s Toronto office, focusing primarily on direct investments and allocations to third-party managers.
+Amrit Dhillon is a Senior Associate in Thomvest Asset Management’s Toronto office, focusing primarily on direct investments and allocations to third-party managers.
 Amrit is responsible for sourcing and executing direct venture, private equity and private credit investments.
 He also sources and conducts due diligence on third-party managers as part of Thomvest Asset Management’s broader asset allocation.

 Prior to joining Thomvest, Amrit was a member of Scotiabank’s Financial Sponsors & Infrastructure Investment Banking group, where he focused on equity and debt financings as well as M&A transactions.
 Amrit received a J.D./M.B.A. from the University of Toronto and a Bachelor of Science (Honours) from McMaster University.

 Haley works as the Assistant Controller for Thomvest Asset Management.
 She is specifically focused on cash management and also performs full cycle accounting for various types of entities within the group.

 Prior to joining Thomvest, Haley gained experience in the Non Profit sector and was an accountant/auditor at Crowe Soberman LLP, a mid-size accounting firm in Midtown.
 She holds a Bachelor of Management and Organizational Studies and a Graduate Diploma in Accounting from the University of Western Ontario, as well as the CPA designation.

 Haley is a dog lover and enjoys going on long walks with her miniature dachshund, Penelope.